farsightsec/axa/README.md

 using TLS).

-While both transports offer comparable encryption and compression, Farsight recommends using TLS over SSH.
+While both transports offer comparable encryption and compression, Farsight recommends using TLS in preference to SSH.
 On most systems, TLS performance should be faster as it doesn't have to deal with piping data to or from the SSH server process.

 Before either method can be used, you first need to generate new authentication keys and submit the public half to Farsight Security.